 State Policies in Ohio

 Ohio state policy specifically permits acceleration.
 Visit the Ohio Department of Education Acceleration for Advanced Learners webpage for more information about state policy and practices.
+Information about the states Model Student Acceleration Policy can be found here.

 Grade-based Acceleration